• Home

 Saving Brandywine Tomato Seeds

 Direct sunlight is OK for two or three hours a day during this process, but more than that can cause the seeds to dry too quickly and die.
 Leaving them exposed to predators (birds and the like) is also asking for losses.
-In warm climates, it will take 2-3 days to dry enough for storage.
+In a warm climate, it will take 2-3 days to dry enough for storage.

 Pests and Diseases of Brandywine Tomatoes